 Yukon University Library Services communications and updates will be available through the Yukon University Library Services web page.

 - YukonU fall semester program plans have been announced.
 Please see the message from VPA&SS Janet Welch above and our media release for more info.

 - Each program is currently developing a detailed delivery plan.
 Registered students will receive an email with further details by the second week of June.
-Detailed plans for each program will be posted online at YukonU.ca by the end of June.
+Detailed plans for each program will be posted online at YukonU.ca in early July.

 - A new School Updates webpage for students has been created with information on how your classes are continuing and how to contact your program chair.

 Students are asked to watch their Yukon University email for updates.

 Student computer requirements